ElementsProject/lightning/doc/TOR.md

 announce-addr=your.onionAddress:port
 ```

-#### Case #3: Public IP address, and a fixed Tor address set by C-lightning
+#### Case #3: Public IP address, and a fixed Tor address set by Core Lightning

 Other nodes can connect to you entirely over Tor, and the Tor address
 doesn't change every time you restart.

-See "Letting C-lightning Control Tor" for how to get c-lightning
+See "Letting Core Lightning Control Tor" for how to get Core Lightning
 talking to Tor.

 If you have an internal IP address: